-This is only a high level view of the legal requirements for consideration, for more detailed information, please contact a member of the team on email@example.com or call +44(0)1534 440604.
+This is only a high level view of the criteria, for more detailed information, please contact a member of the team on email@example.com or call +44(0)1534 440604.

 On this page:

-To find out more information about the process moving to Jersey as a High Value Resident or establishing your business in Jersey, please visit; Process - Moving Your Business or/ Process - Relocating as a High Value Resident on our website.
+To find out more information about the process for moving to Jersey as a High Value Resident or establishing your business in Jersey, please visit; Process - Moving Your Business or/ Process - Relocating as a High Value Resident on our website.

 Can't find what you're looking for?
-Get in touch today on +44(0)1534 440675 or email us at firstname.lastname@example.org
+Get in touch today on +44(0)1534 440604 or email us at firstname.lastname@example.org

 APPLICATION FOR High Value Residency